Welcome to our mini-series on getting started with programming in Swift!

 Code comments, arithmetic operations, constants and variables are some of the fundamental building blocks of any language, and Swift is no different.

 The Swift compiler generates executable code from your source code.
 To accomplish this, it uses a detailed set of rules.
-Sometimes these details can obscure the big picture of why you wrote your code a certain way or even what problem you are solving.
+Sometimes these details can obscure the bigger picture of why you wrote your code a certain way or even what problem you are solving.
 To prevent this, it’s good to document what you wrote so that the next human who passes by will be able to make sense of your work.
-That next human, after all, may be a future you! :]
+That next human, after all, may be future you! :]

 Swift, like most other programming languages, allows you to document your code through the use of what are called comments.
-These allow you to write any text directly along side your code, which is ignored by the compiler.
+These allow you to write any text directly alongside your code, which is ignored by the compiler.

 The first way to write a comment is like so:

 // This is a comment.
 It is not executed.